CMDB

 cloud configuration

-Unlike older, more rigid solutions, Cloudaware supports a broader range of resources than most competitors.
-It seamlessly integrates with AWS, Azure, Google Cloud, Oracle, and Alibaba, as well as on-premises environments, bridging the gap between cloud and legacy systems.
+Cloudaware is a CMDB tool designed for organizations navigating multi-cloud and hybrid environments.
+Cloudaware supports a broader range of resources than most competitors.
+It seamlessly integrates with AWS, Azure, Google Cloud, Oracle, and Alibaba, as well as on-prem environments, bridging the gap between cloud and legacy systems.

 Our CMDB enriches your CIs with relevant data from clouds and third-party tools and tags them creating meaningful relationships between objects.
-This context allows you to easily identify which cloud, application, or business unit a CI belongs to, along with details such as costs, vulnerabilities, CPU usage, and patch status.

 For example, take an EC2 instance.
 With Cloudaware, this instance can be enriched with metadata to provide a complete picture: